hendemic/zync/README.md

+## Overview
 This is a work in progress.
 Pure rust + MQTT display and light sync utility.

+## Compatibility
-X11 Linux only for now.
+Z2M lights + X11 Linux only for now.
 Testing with Windows soon.
 Wayland is a long ways out.

+Tested with KDE Plasma X11 and Z2M hosted in an LXC with an SLZB-06 coodinator.

+## Usage
 To use, build with cargo.
 Create config.yaml at ~/.config/zync/config.yaml, or run the first time without a config and it should create a sample config file for you and panic.
 Edit it with your MQTT and light settings and start the program again.

-Sample yaml file
+#### Sample yaml file
 ```yaml
 # Sample configuration file for two lights and single zone covering full 1080p monitor
 # Enter mqtt options, define lights, and set zones that map to those lights in this file.